 My kids love Mexican food and this quinoa chicken chili recipe is one of the ways I can get quinoa into them.
 Personally, I love quinoa more than pasta, but I understand not everyone is a weirdo like me.

 This dish is also great for all chili lovers as it is ready in under 45 minutes.
-If you plan ahead, you can also make The Biggest Loser Crock Pot Turkey Chili or another very popular recipe of mine Crock Pot Buffalo Chicken Chili (surprisingly my kids don’t find it spicy and prefer to a regular chili).
+If you plan ahead, you can also make healthy turkey chili or another very popular recipe of mine crockpot buffalo chicken chili (surprisingly my kids don’t find it spicy and prefer to a regular chili).

 But if you are looking for a comforting meal that is both quick and flavourful, this quinoa chicken chili skillet skillet is for you.
 Especially, if you are scrambling what to make for dinner on a busy weeknight.